euwbah/music-theory/general functional harmony 1.md

 And the list extends to infinity by means of the [Farey sequence](https://en.wikipedia.org/wiki/Farey_sequence) and [mediants](https://en.wikipedia.org/wiki/Mediant_(mathematics)).
 Each interpretation requires a different harmonic treatment that is consistent to the underlying (conscious/subconscious) numerical concept of the composer.

-To summarize, tonality depends on what frequencies are being reinforced in the short term memory, and the reinforcement of frequencies are seen through the filter of intrinsic factors (objective concordance and ease of perception of intervals), but also through cultural reinforcement of patterns and clichés.
+In summary, tonality depends on what frequencies are being reinforced in the short term memory, and the reinforcement of frequencies are seen through the filter of intrinsic factors (objective concordance and ease of perception of intervals), but also through cultural reinforcement of patterns and clichés.

+TL;DR: Tonality is whatever you want it to be, but what is "be"?

 ## (subjective, personal) Conclusion